Skip to main content

 4. Librarians ready to help

-5. Library events all year-round
+5. Library events and exhibits

-6. Tech items to support your studies
+6. Tech items

 We check out device chargers, iClickers, noise-cancelling headphones, calculators, laptop accessories and more to support your studies while at the library.
 We also recently added new large monitors in Norlin for you to hook up your device to provide extra screen space for those more demanding platforms like Adobe Creative Suite and ArcGIS.